-8.1 SIFT Features
+7.1 SIFT Features

 We begin with an example of when you do actually have high-dimensional data.
 A SIFT (scale-invariant feature transform) data point is 128-dimensional, and is often treated as if it is in \mathbb{R}^{128} .
-Its used to identify "interesting" features in images, and is enormously popular and useful.
+Its used to identify "interesting" features in images, and has been enormously popular and useful.
+There are others that perform similarly (e.g., SURF, BRISK) and sometimes it is useful to concatenate these to create even higher dimensional vectors.

 So, what is an image?
 It is list of pixels arranged in a grid.
-Each pixel is either a single grey-value (there are typically 256 shade of grey), or has three rgb-values denoting the pixel's component in red, green, and blue.
-Lets assume we are dealing with a black and white image for now and that each value x is in [0,1], where the actual stored number, say x=52 represents 52/256.
+Each pixel is either a single grey-value (there are typically 256 shades of grey, not 50 :)), or has three rgb-values denoting the pixel's component in red, green, and blue.
+Lets assume we are dealing with a black and white image for now and that each value x is in [0, 1], where the actual stored number, say x = 52 represents 52/256.

 These pixels are usually stored just in a single list, but we will think about their geometric arrangement.
-Each pixel has 8 neighbors as illustrated in Figure 8.1(Right).
+Each pixel has 8 neighbors as illustrated in Figure 7.1(Right).
 Then we measure the gradient in these 8 directions (a rough approximation of this can be seen as)

-$$\langle N1 - X, N2 - X, N3 - X, N4 - X, N5 - X, N6 - X, N7 - X, N8 - X \rangle$$ and this corresponds with 8 dimensions.
+$$(N1 - X, N2 - X, N3 - X, N4 - X, N5 - X, N6 - X, N7 - X, N8 - X)$$ and this corresponds with 8 dimensions.
 The gradient of images tends to be a much more reliable entity than the absolute pixel value.
 And the gradient is supposed to remove the shift.

 Then rotate the neighbors so the first one has the maximum gradient value.
-For instance if this is N6, then set the gradient at location i to be $(i-5) \mod 8$.
+For instance if this is N6, then set the gradient at location i to be $(i - 5) \mod 8$.
 The actual transform is a bit more subtle.
 This is supposed to remove the rotation.

 Finally we need to remove the scale.
 We do this by considering a 4 x 4 grid of pixels around each pixel X. For each one of these 16 locations (at various scaled distance from X) we store one of the 8-valued shift and rotation invariant gradient vectors.
 The combination of these 16 vectors provides $8 \times 16 = 128$ values.
-And this set of values is the SIFT vector at X. For an image, there are specialized ways to only keep the "interesting" ones which appear around corners.
+And this set of values is the SIFT vector at X.

-Figure 8.1: (Left) An example images, with grid illustrating the notion that an image is just a set of pixels.
+Figure 7.1: (Left) An example images, with grid illustrating the notion that an image is just a set of pixels.
 There are actually many more pixels than drawn here.
 (Right) Shows a pixel X and its 8 neighboring pixels.